stephansturges/OpenLander/README.md

 # What is OpenLander?

-OpenLander is part of MILFS: the Machine-Integrated Landing and Flight System for UAV.
-This is a set of perception tools that are made available for UAV developers to facilitate the deployment of safety systems to avoid flight over people, cars, homes, or other sensitive areas!
+OpenLander is a set of perception tools that are made available for UAV developers to facilitate the deployment of safety systems to avoid flight over people, cars, homes, or other sensitive areas!

 # 2023/05/07: complete training rebuild and ONNX model!